sst/guide/_chapters/what-is-sst.md

 title: What is SST?
 date: 2021-08-17 00:00:00
 lang: en
-description: The Serverless Stack Framework (SST) makes it easy to build serverless applications.
+description: The SST makes it easy to build serverless applications.
 It's based on AWS CDK and allows developers to test their applications live.
 ref: what-is-sst
 comments_id: comments-for-what-is-sst/2468
 ---